beacon-biosignals/StableHashTraits.jl/README.md

 <!--START_OVERVIEW-->
 ## Use Case and Design Rationale

 StableHashTraits is designed to be used in cases where there is an object you wish to serialize in a content-addressed cache.
-How and when objects collide is meant to be predictable and well defined, so that the user can reliably define methods of `transformer` to change this behavior.
+How and when objects pass the same input to a hashing algorithm is meant to be predictable and well defined, so that the user can reliably define methods of `transformer` to modify this behavior.

 ## What gets hashed?